Active Directory V2

 Configure Active Directory V2 in Automation Service and Cloud SOAR

-Before you can use the integration, you must configure it so that the vendor can communicate with Sumo Logic.
-For general guidance, see Configure Authentication for Integrations.
+Before you can use this automation integration, you must configure its authentication settings so that the product you're integrating with can communicate with Sumo Logic.
+For general guidance, see Configure Authentication for Automation Integrations.

 Classic UI.
 In the main Sumo Logic menu, select Automation and then select Integrations in the left nav bar.